KennuC/Database/README.md

 # Database

 ## Objective
-The objectives for this activity are:
-MySQL
-- create a database.
-- create a table.
-- insert records into the table.
-- retrieve database records.

-MongoDB
-- Create a database.
-- Create a collection.
-- Insert database documents.
-- Retrieve database documents.

-MySQL & MongoDB
+The objectives for this activity are to gain proficiency in managing both MySQL and MongoDB databases through hands-on tasks, including creating databases and tables/collections, inserting records/documents, and retrieving data.

 ### Skills Learned

+- Database creation and management.
--
+- Data insertion and retrieval.
+- Use of SQL and NoSQL databases.

 ### Tools Used

--
+- **MySQL**: For relational database management and querying.
+- **MongoDB**: For NoSQL database management and querying.

 ## Steps